bobleesj/Course_UIKit_Fundamentals_with_Bob/README.md

 ## Reference
 This is a platform for my students to download the source code, lecture notes, and scripts.
 As a life-long student, I've always wanted to have a complete overview of what I've learned.
 Most instructors avoid documenting since it takes effort besides making videos alone.
 I chose the road less traveled to help my students and differentiate myself from the competitive marketplace.

+> Until the course get officially released, please consider it as a rough draft.

 ## Personal Motivation
 I feel grateful for what learning offers in my life.
-It would have been impossible for me create this course and communicate in English.
+It would have been impossible for me to create this course and communicate in English.
 I've decided to devote my career providing affordable education channels for all people globally.
 As a person who've lived in third world countries and attended college in NYC, I understand, education, not a degree, is the way for anyone rise up and increase a standard of living and quality of life.
 To pursue this grand goal, I have started off with teaching iOS development to raise funds and increase my personal brand.
 In the future, l hope to create a learning marketplace for people to attain knowledge through VR/AR.
 I'm here to build relationships with my students and fulfill my purpose.
 I, Bob the Developer, would like to contribute building people up.

 ## Contribution [![](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 If you've found this document on Github, you may read the entire lecture notes [here](https://bobleesj.gitbooks.io/udemy_uikit_fundamentals_notes/content/).
 If you are interested in registering for this course, shoot me an email briefly introducing yourself at *bobleesj@gmail.com*.
 I will send you a form you to register your spot for free until its release date which is unknown.
-As of today (March 2nd), 240 students have sent me one.
-If you'd like to stay up-to-date with the progress, feel free to follow me on [Instagram](https://instagram.com/bobthedev) and catch up. 😀
+If you'd like to stay up-to-date with the progress, feel free to follow me on [Instagram](https://instagram.com/bobthedev) 😀

 ###### Last Update: {{ gitbook.time }}